MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### About the EDU app

 Contoso offers a web-based productivity tool that teachers use to grade students’ work.
 It supports teachers during the entire process of setting, correcting, marking, grading, and giving feedback on assignments.
 This can be about any subject and have any form, such as essays, papers, and letters.
-Additionally, the app offers various options, such as plagiarism checking to promote original writing, Team Hand-ins to stimulate collaborating in groups and Peer Assessment & Feedback to help students learn from each other.
+Additionally, the app offers various options, such as plagiarism checking to promote original writing, Team Hand-ins to stimulate collaborating in groups and Peer Assessment and Feedback to help students learn from each other.

 ### Pre-requisites for EDU app

-IMPORTANT: Before you start using Contoso within Teams, we assume that you have an educational tenant already filled with a school, classes/teams, teachers, and students.
+IMPORTANT: Before you start using Contoso within Teams, we assume that you have an educational tenant already filled with a school, classes or teams, teachers, and students.
 If not, you'll see error 005 or 0010.

 ### Test credentials